A collection letter is a notification informing a customer of a due payment.

 Closing

-The expected action needs to be clearly stated in the closing section of the collection letter.
-It should be specific with a call to action.
+The expected action needs to be clearly stated in the closing section of the letter.
+It should be specific, with a call to action.
 It should also indicate a final request warning for a quick and easy resolution.

 Also, include your contact information within the closing section of the letter to help the debtor reach out to you.
 It includes a phone number, email address, and mailing address.

-NOTE: A demand letter can be used during a lawsuit by either party.
-Therefore to avoid unwanted situations, it is advisable to contact your lawyer to draft the letter.
+A demand letter can be used during a lawsuit by either party.
+Therefore, to avoid unwanted situations, it is advisable to contact your lawyer to draft the letter.

 The following tips will help you write an effective letter to defaulters and debtors.
-The success of a collection process for a business depends on the delivery of each collection letter.
-Therefore, a collection letter should show concern, detail the need for action on the debtor’s part, and inquire about possible solutions.
+The success of a collection process for a business depends on the delivery of each letter.
+Therefore, it should show concern, detail the need for action on the debtorโs part, and inquire about possible solutions.

-The following tips will help you to craft an effective collection letter:
+The following tips will help you to craft an effective letter:

 Write in a professional tone

-Every form of familiarization should be halted when writing a collection letter.
-Therefore, the letter representing a business entity must be written professionally to persuade the debtor to pay up, especially those you hoped to continue dealing with.
+Every form of familiarization should be halted when writing it.
+Therefore, the letter representing a business entity must be written professionally to persuade the debtor to pay up, especially those you hope to continue dealing with.

 Enclose in an envelope for payment

-Enclosing in an envelope for payment helps in the delivery of the letter.
+Enclosing the letter in an envelope for payment helps in the delivery of the letter.
 It also helps to formalize the appearance and intent of the letter to the debtor.
-The letter should include postage that helps debtors to make payments easily.
+The letter should include postage that helps debtors make payments easily.

 Keep it brief